Odan316/pwinds-generator/README.md

         "use_modifier"; true,
         // If set, dice formula from Roll field will be used instead of formula from "dice" "use_custom_dice" : true,
+        // Static value to be returned instead of generation with dice "static": "Always one value",
-        // array of entity variants for generation.
+        // Array of entity variants for generation.
-        // All entities lower that top-levelcan have additional fields "variants": [
+        // all entities lower that top-levelcan have additional fields "variants": [
         {
             "tag": "variant_tag",